-If you are a fan of firm mattresses, you can also choose from their firm collection.
-This includes the Twilight and Dawn mattresses which are both firmer hybrid mattresses.
-You can also choose the Helix Nightfall, made specifically for larger people.
+If you are a fan of firm mattresses, you can choose from their firm collection.
+This includes the Twilight and Dawn mattresses, which are both firmer hybrid mattresses.
+You can also choose the Helix Nightfall, which is made specifically for larger people.

 Whichever Helix mattress you choose, it should be a good match for couples.
 The Helix mattresses feature memory foam, a material that is known for cutting down on motion transfer.
 If you or your partner move around at night, you shouldn’t be disturbing each other.

-In the end, the Helix is a great customizable option.
-You should be able to find the perfect firmness if you go with a Helix.
+In the end, the Helix is a great, customizable option.
+You should be able to find the perfect firmness for you if you go with a Helix.

 What Makes The Helix Stand Out?

 - Helix will customize a mattress just for you.